pankaj892/pankaj892/README.md

 - 👯 I’m looking to collaborate on - Python and Cloud Computing.

-- 💬 Ask me about - Custom ROMS,Video Games🎮,Linux
+- 💬 Ask me about - Custom ROMS,Video Games🎮,Linux 🐧

 - 🥅 2021 Goal - Be a part of Open Source Revolution 🔥.

-- ⚡ Fun fact - I prefer tabs over spaces
+- ⚡ Fun fact - I love board games

 - 💻 Help me in - Cloud Computing ☁💻 and Game Development